Be Awesome At Marketing Your Dental Practice By Involving Your Staff: 7 Tips to Get Started

 Another good idea is to have your entire office team review your website once every few months.
 Is the content up to date?
 Will your website appeal to the female head of household (who makes the buying decision)?

-Is it easy to navigate and does it reflect the quality of your services?
+Is it easy to navigate, and does it reflect the quality of your services?
 Is there a friendly picture of you with your family and/or the team?

-Encourage your staff to provide you with honest and open feedback, and be open to constructive criticism.
+Encourage your staff to provide you with honest and open feedback and be open to constructive criticism.
 Remember that updates to your website and your marketing campaigns benefit everyone – it’s a team effort.

 Putting these exercises into practice really helps your team members feel involved and get excited about marketing.
 In addition, it helps you improve in areas where you are not as knowledgeable or strong in marketing.

-If you need help coming up with social media updates, be sure to pick up our 31 done for you 'copy and paste' social media templates below.
+If you need help coming up with social media updates, be sure to pick up our 31 done-for-you 'copy and paste' social media templates below.

 Social Media For Dentists Templates and Resources